benburrill/halt_is_defeat/README.rst

 - Division or modulo by 0
 - Indexing an array or string out of bounds
 - Stack overflow
+- Dynamically allocating an array with negative length
 - Calling a preemptive defeat function without providing safety

 Be aware that HiD's nasal demons can time travel, so undefined behavior